Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Dataset preparation and generation details

-A procedure of the dataset collection include choice of the static maps, the robot footprints, and the dynamic obstacles.
-Static maps were chosen based on the MovingAI \cite{stu12} city map dataset and occupancy grid for an office building of the Moscow Institute of Physics and Technology.
-Husky UGV footprint has been used in this work.
-In addition to the robot footprints, one footprint suggested for the dynamic obstacle: it is supposed as 0.7×0.5 m rectangle which moves in linear motion with a random orientation.
-Dataset collection include the following steps:
+The dataset collection procedure includes the choice of static maps, robot footprints, and dynamic obstacles.
+Static maps were chosen based on the MovingAI \cite{stu12} city map dataset and an occupancy grid for an office building of the Institute.
+The Husky UGV footprint is used in this work.
+In addition to the robot footprints, one footprint is used for the dynamic obstacle: a 0.7$\times$0.5\,m rectangle that moves in linear motion with a random orientation.
+Dataset collection includes the following steps: